likicv/usysml-test-cases/test_cases.md

 ## Description

-Every element is associated with a Classifier SysMLv2 textual notation.
+Every element is associated with a Classifier.

 ## SysML v2 textual notation